ALambiel/envirospace_IE/README.md

 This work has been designed to be used via a shared environment on JupyterHub and sripts have therefore been written to being run in this kind of environment.

 ## 📌 Overview
-The aim of these scripts is to produce raster layers for each of the indicators (see figure below) used to build the pillars of the EI, and then perferom a hierarchical prioritization of all this information in order to identify EI.
-The users decide on the data to be used as well as on certain methodological parameters.
-Then, the scripts run appropriate models/softwares to process input data and produce documented outputs.
+The aim of these scripts is to produce raster layers for each of the indicators (see figure below) used to build the pillars of the EI, and then perform a hierarchical prioritization of all this information in order to identify EI.
+The users decide on the input data to be used as well as on certain methodological parameters.
+Then, scripts run appropriate models/softwares to process data and produce documented outputs.
 The methodology is implemented through an automated **R-based processing pipeline** which is described in this document.

 Our objectives:
-- Automate the computation of ecological indicators from heterogeneous datasets.
+- Automate the computation of ecological indicators from heterogeneous datasets
-- Centralize data and scripts.
+- Centralize data and scripts
-- Facilitate regular updates of the EI with minimal user intervention.
+- Facilitate regular updates of the EI with minimal user intervention
 - Ensure full traceability and reproducibility of results.
 This project is part of a broader effort to enhance reproducibility, transparency, and scalability in environmental monitoring and conservation planning.